The HUD Reverse Mortgage Program for Homeowners

 · Line of credit-unscheduled or unstructured installment payments a borrower selects which continues until the line of credit is drained

-A homeowner is able to change their mind about getting a reverse mortgage after closing.
+A homeowner is able to have a change of mind about the entire process, even after closing.
 There is a window of three calendar days to cancel the reverse mortgage loan or the reverse home mortgage program participation.

-The process to cancel a reverse mortgage loan is described to the borrower as part of the closing process.
+The method used for cancellation is described to the borrower as part of the closing process.
 However, the exact details or cancellation process should be asked at closing if there are any questions about the reverse mortgage loan.

-There are tons of homeowners considering taking advantage of this process.
+There are tons of homeowners considering taking advantage of this vehicle for improving finances after retirement.
+This is the biggest asset most retirees own and in all likelihood are searching for ways to make it work to personal advantage.
 Hopefully this has shed some light on the entire method of borrowing against a home you currently own or the reverse home mortgage loan.

 Do you still have more questions?